How should my chatbot interact? A survey on human-chatbot interaction design: Overview of the surveyed literature

 We analyzed the papers by searching for chatbot behavior or attributed characteristics that influence the way users perceive it and behave toward it.
-Noticeably, the characteristics and categories are seldom explicitly pointed to in the literature, so the conceptual model was derived using a qualitative coding process inspired in methods such as Grounded Theory \cite{auerbach2003qualitative} (open coding stage).
-For each study (\textit{documents}), we selected relevant statements from the paper (\textit{quotes}) and labeled them as a characteristic (\textit{code}).
-After coding all the studies, a second researcher reviewed the produced set of characteristics and discussion sessions were performed to identify characteristics that could be merged, renamed, or removed.
+Noticeably, the characteristics and categories are seldom explicitly highlighted to in the literature, so the conceptual model was derived using a qualitative coding process inspired by methods such as Grounded Theory \citep{auerbach2003qualitative} (open coding stage).
+For each study (\textit{document}), we selected relevant statements from the paper (\textit{quotes}) and labeled them as a characteristic (\textit{code}).
+These steps were performed by one researcher (the first author).
+After coding all the studies, a second researcher (the second author) reviewed the produced set of characteristics and both researchers participated in discussion sessions to identify characteristics that could be merged, renamed, or removed.
 At the end, the characteristics were grouped into the categories, depending on whether the characteristic relates to the chatbot's virtual representation, conversational behavior, or social protocols.
 Finally, the quotes for each characteristic were labeled as references to benefits, challenges, or strategies.

-We derived a total of 11 social characteristics, and grouped them into three categories: \textbf{conversational intelligence}, \textbf{social intelligence}, and \textbf{personification}.
+We derived a total of 11 social characteristics, and grouped them into three categories, as depicted in Table \ref{tab:conceptualmodel}: \textbf{conversational intelligence}, \textbf{social intelligence}, and \textbf{personification}.
 The next section describes the derived conceptual model.